ErnestoCobos/ErnestoCobos/README.md

 # Hi, I'm Ernesto Cobos 👋
-Self‑taught full‑stack & infrastructure developer from México 🇲🇽 working on VoltaFlow & CMI.
+Self‑taught full‑stack & infrastructure developer from México 🇲🇽 currently working at Ford and building applications at my own company, VoltaFlow.

 ## 🌐 About Me
-- 🔬 Currently building infrastructure at **VoltaFlow** and developing **CMI**, a dog registry system.
+- 🔧 By day, I work at **Ford**, where I'm involved in developing and maintaining software solutions.
+- 🚀 I'm the founder of **VoltaFlow**, a company that builds applications and software for businesses.
+- 🕒 I created **Enkiflow**, a time‑tracking application to help teams manage their hours efficiently.
+Check it out at [enkiflow.com](https://www.enkiflow.com).
 - 🧠 Passionate about code, automation, design, and agriculture.
 - 🌱 Always learning new technologies and frameworks.